bertmelis/bertmelis.github.io/_posts/2022-12-10-1-Jellyfin-hardware-transcoding.md

 ### Enable driver

-Most important step is to verify if the driver is enabled the kernel options are set:
+Most important step is to enable the driver in the kernel by setting the kernel options:

 ```
 $ sudo modinfo i915 | egrep -i "guc|huc|dmc"